MV10/mv10.github.io/_posts/2018-01-31-net-core-class-library-dependency-injection.md

 <!--more-->

-Any MVC developer is familiar with the stack of `services.Add...` commands in `Startup`, and many will have encountered `AddTransient`, `AddScoped`, and possibly `AddSingleton` for registering new service interfaces for injection.
-Most blog articles online never go beyond the web app service mindset, and it can be difficult to find good, correct advice about how to extend DI into an external class library.
+Any MVC developer is familiar with the stack of `services.Add` commands in `Startup`, and many will have encountered `AddTransient`, `AddScoped`, and possibly `AddSingleton` for registering new service interfaces for injection.
+Most blog articles online never go beyond the `Startup` and controller scenario, and it can be difficult to find good, correct advice about how to extend DI into an external class library.

 If you're reading this, it's likely you already understand DI.
 The primary benefit touted for DI is unit test mocking, but in my opinion the real value is consistency.
-The older approach of `static` classes and methods for libraries definitely prevents mocking, but it also denies the opportunity to leverage other DI features like demand-driven and lazy instantation.
+The older approach of `static` classes and methods for libraries definitely prevents mocking, but it also denies the opportunity to leverage other DI features like scoped and lazy instantation.

 ## NuGet Package for DI